Skip to main content

 At your terminal session, execute m365 login to start the authentication process, a login device code will be displayed along with a link to a web page where it needs to be entered.
 Navigate to https://microsoft.com/devicelogin, enter the code into the input field and select Next.
 You will then be presented with either a login screen or accounts that you have already logged in to Microsoft 365 with.
 Login with or choose the account from the list that you want to use with CLI for Microsoft 365.

-You will now be prompted to consent that the custom application, Custom PnP CLI for Microsoft 365, can use the two permissions that we configure earlier, Read items in all site collections and Sign you in and read your profile on your behalf.
+You will now be prompted to consent that the custom application, Custom PnP CLI for M365, can use the two permissions that we configure earlier, Read items in all site collections and Sign you in and read your profile on your behalf.
 Select Accept to consent and complete the sign-in process.

 Returning back to your command line, you can now verify that the sign in has been successful by executing the m365 status command.